-Dominique Caplan is the Head of Design at Gainsborough, a new BCFA member.
+Dominique Caplan is the Head of Design at Gainsborough.
 We invited Dominique to speak about her favourite creative space.

 Founded in 1903 and holder of a Royal Warrant to HM The Queen, Gainsborough embodies British craftsmanship; our fabrics hang in the finest hotels, palaces, museums and fine homes, private jets and yachts around the world.